Police forces - get involved!

 RSW is an ideal opportunity to schedule heightened enforcement checks, including checks that protect vulnerable road users.
 This could include speed enforcement and the need for drivers and riders to stay within speed limits.
 Or carry out spot checks to make sure all vehicles, including bikes, are roadworthy and legal.

 Why not: work with partner organisations to run multi-agency events?
 Road Safety Week is an ideal time to bring together everyone who helps keep us safe on our roads.

 Raise awareness about road safety in your local community by sponsoring a giant Road Safety Week banner (5m x 1m).
 Banners include your logo and a message chosen by you from a list of options.
 You can display the banner on your station, or on another prominent local building (such as a university, train station or town hall).

-For more information and to see this year's Bike Smart designs, see our banners page.
+For more information, see our banners page.

 Why not: team up with other road safety professionals and split the cost?
 Most designs have plenty of room for partner organisation logos too and you can display them at various sites.

 Use our flagship national event to work with your partners to deliver community awareness activities: demonstrate the dangers posed to riders with a town-centre roadshow; work with a local haulage company to demonstrate truck blind spots to cyclists; or tour schools to talk about staying safe on roads.